GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 computer such as 2022\Enterprise.
 These get expanded into settings later in the Project File.

+One unfortunate thing about these is that as the versions of CLVersion and KitsVersion change, you will need to make the corresponding change in the project file.
+This means that an update to Visual Studio may break the build.

 # The Project File
 The project file needs these XML settings:
 ```